Forensic Science at Lincoln

-Our £14 million Science and Innovation Park and our purpose-built Science Building provide state-of-the-art laboratories with industry-standard equipment for your learning and research.
+Our £14 million Science and Innovation Park and our purpose-built Science Building provide specialist laboratories with industry-standard equipment for your learning and research.

 A 'scene of crime' house provides opportunities to practise your investigative skills and is used for training exercises by Lincolnshire and Humberside police forces.
 Rooms can be configured to mimic a range of domestic incidents, including burglaries and drugs raids, which students analyse while being assessed by academics via CCTV.

 Graduates may go on to roles in law enforcement organisations, including police forces, customs and excise, environmental health, private sector investigatory agencies, in laboratories in the forensic, pharmaceutical and food sectors, due to their high-level practical and analytical skills.

 The University Careers and Employability Team offer qualified advisors who can work with you to provide tailored, individual support and careers advice during your time at the University.
 As a member of our alumni we also offer one-to-one support in the first year after completing your course, including access to events, vacancy information and website resources; with access to online vacancies and virtual and website resources for the following two years.